Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Exact Pulse Sequences for 2-qubit PI gates

-Interestingly, all 2-qubit PI U(1)-invariant unitaries, such as CZ, SWAP, iSWAP, and $\sqrt{\text{iSWAP}}$ gates, can be realized using two $F$ and/or $F^{\dag}$ gates, a proper $A$-type gate, and two $R_z$ gates.
+Interestingly, all 2-qubit PI, $J_z$-conserving unitaries, such as the CZ, SWAP, iSWAP, and $\sqrt{\text{iSWAP}}$ gates, can be realized using two $F$ and/or $F^{\dag}$ gates, an appropriate $A$-type gate, and two $R_z$ gates.
 To show this, first consider the sequence

 Thanks to the convenient form of the action of the $F$ gate in \cref{eq:F_map}, it is straightforward to see that this sequence implements the transformation